-Special-function button Functions S1/S2 buttons By default, the S1 button launches the VAIO Control Center and opens the Color Mode Setting page.
-The S2 button launches the Dolby Control Center. ✓ The default button assignments may be different from the above.
-To change the S button assignments, press and hold either button or launch and navigate through the VAIO Control Center to display the setup window.
-See the help file included with the VAIO Control Center for the S button assignments. ►II Play/Pause button Starts or pauses playback of a CD, DVD, or Blu-ray Disc [TM] media or a music/video file stored on the built-in storage device.
-Stop button Stops playback of a CD, DVD, or Blu-ray Disc [] media or a music/video file stored on the built-in storage device.
-I Previous track button Plays the previous chapter/file during video playback or the previous song/file during audio playback. ►► Next track button Plays the next chapter/file during video playback or the next song/file during audio playback.
+Special-function button Functions S1/S2 buttons Execute the task that is assigned to each button by default.
+You can change the default assignments with the VAIO Control Center. ►II Play/Pause button Starts or pauses playback of a CD, DVD, or Blu-ray Disc [TM] media or a music/video file stored on the built-in storage device. ■ Stop button Stops playback of a CD, DVD, or Blu-ray Disc media or a music/video file stored on the built-in storage device.
+I◄ Previous track button Plays the previous chapter/file during video playback or the previous song/file during audio playback. ►► Next track button Plays the next chapter/file during video playback or the next song/file during audio playback.
 AV MODE button Launches the VAIO Launcher for selecting the desired software.
 You can change the default software options in the VAIO Launcher.
 To do so, press and hold the AV MODE button to display the setup window.

-Use the WinDVD BD software for playback.
+^{} Use the WinDVD BD software for playback.